 Throughout the mid to late 19th century, farming remained the primary economic driver in Sharon.
 In addition to crop farming, the ongoing growth of urban centres led to an increased demand for dairy products and meat.
 At the time, the farming industry was particularly lucrative because of the ongoing development of railways and the Reciprocity Agreement with the United States.
-This ensured that farmers had access to a wider range of markets.
-The Combined, this led to a shift in farming practices across Ontario.
+This ensured that farmers had access to a wider range of markets.77 Combined, this led to a shift in farming practices across Ontario.
 Into the 20th century, demand for dairy and meat products continued; however, the introduction of the Toronto and York Radial Railway led to a decreased demand in livestock feed which in turn affected the local Sharon economy.
 Rapid improvements in transportation directly affected Sharon, as its importance as a trade centre was diminished.
-This was exacerbated when Yonge Street was paved for automobile traffic in the early twentieth century, which moved traffic away from Sharon.
-The contract of the contract of the contract of the century of the contract of the century of the contract of the century of t
+This was exacerbated when Yonge Street was paved for automobile traffic in the early twentieth century, which moved traffic away from Sharon.78

 In 1917, Sharon Temple was purchased by the York Pioneer and Historic Society.
 They restored the Temple and moved other historic structures onto the property.
-In 1918, the Temple was converted into a museum.78
+In 1918, the Temple was converted into a museum.79